emersondemetrio/emersondemetrio/README.md

 - 😄  Pronouns: he/him
 - ⚡  Fun fact: I am also a musician

-I also have this other profiles:
+I also have these other profiles:

 - [@emersondemetriogb (inactive)](https://github.com/emersondemetriogb)
 - [@emersonscytech (inactive) ](https://github.com/emersonscytech)